Chocolala Chocolate Museum: History

 The museum opened to the public on 1 June 2018.
 Its founder, Kristi Lehtis, is an established Estonian chocolate maker and chocolate art collector.
 The objective of the museum is to show and inform visitors about the history of the Estonian chocolate industry and traditions since 1806.

 Building

 The museum is located in a historical building bordering on Suur-Karja Street 20 / Pärnu Road 12.
-The Property was built in the years 1899–1900 by architects Rudolf von Engelhardt and Nikolai Thamm Junior for the Tallinn's German Club.
+The Property was built in the years 1899–1900 by architects Rudolf von Engelhardt and Nikolai Thamm Jr. for Tallinn's German Club.

 The premises are located around a courtyard, the main hall is located on Suur-Karja street.
 The building was remodeled in 1922, 1928 and 1938 according to plans by architect Edgar Johan Kuusik.
 By then, the building was housing Krediit Bank and the main Post Office.
 In the basement of the building, parallel to Pärnu maantee, there was a bowling alley.